 OPTION 2: Solve a GIS problem using multiple cloud machines.

-OPTION 4: Design a cloud-based infrastructure which complements an existing GIS.
+OPTION 4: Design a cloud-based infrastructure that complements an existing GIS.
 Since this option will deliver a design rather than an example of a working system, the written component will need to be much larger than under the other options.

 OPTION 5: Develop your own topic using Cloud GIS.
 You will need to receive approval from your instructor.